 The game is played between two contestants (or occasionally, two teams, usually parent/child or brothers/sisters).
 A video game question w/2 possible choices is asked (ex: "In Crystal Castles, what color are Bentley Bear's shoes: A, red or B, brown?"), and if the player/team who buzzes in first gives the correct answer, s/he/they get to pick which of the 5 games offered will be played first; otherwise, that privilege goes to the opponent(s).

 (NOTE: One of the day's 5 games is designated the "mystery game"; if a player/team chooses it during the maingame, s/he/they recieve a bonus, originally 500 extra points early in the Richards era, but later changed to a prize)

-After Name the Game, the final round is played, and the player/team w/the highest grand total score over the 3 rounds wins, recieves a prize and goes on to the Grand Prize Round.
+After Name the Game, the final round is played, with the time limit being reduced to 30 seconds (later 40), and the player/team w/the highest grand total score over the 3 rounds wins, recieves a prize and goes on to the Grand Prize Round.

 "The Grand Prize Round":

 The winning player/team chooses one of the 2 remaining games, is given a predetermined score, and 30 seconds to meet or beat that goal; doing so wins the grand prize of a real stand-up arcade game (or occasionally other prizes, such as a robot, jukebox, or trip to Hawaii).

 This show was created by the husband-and-wife team of James and Mavis Arthur (hence the company name "JM Productions"), who would later create/produce the 1984-85 syndicated series "The Video Game".

 In order to freeze the contestants' scores precisely when time ran out at the end of a round, a camera was connected to a Radio Shack TRS-80 computer w/a clock that froze the tape precisely at the set time.